 The Substance Use Counselor is responsible for providing treatment and services in accordance with NYS O.A.S.A.S.
 822 Outpatient Treatment Program regulations.

-- Prepares treatment plans and quarterly reviews within designated time frames and in accordance with clients’ needs;
+• Prepares treatment plans and treatment plan reviews within designated time frames and in accordance with clients’ needs;

 In addition, the below responsibilities may be required of the position:

 • Provides outreach to the community

 • Attends workshops, conferences, online trainings and staff development training seminars on current practices as directed by supervisor to acquire continuing education in the appropriate field;

 • Maintains cooperative relationships with all referents and community resources

 • Undertakes related duties as assigned;

 The Substance Use Counselor reports directly to the Program Director and collaborates with other staff.

 Bachelor’s degree in Human Services field – CASAC PREFERRED or Master’s Degree/QHP* (LMSW, LMHC, LCAT) – CASAC optional.
 At least three years’ experience in related field.
 Fluent Spanish preferred.
 Must be proficient with computers and excellent verbal and written skills.
 Experience in adolescent counseling a plus.